How Gabrielle Union and Dwyane Wade Became a Romance Success Story

 Then she made it perfectly clear that's all she would be saying on the subject.
 Should she be spotted holding a newborn, by all means, she'll address it.
 Until then, she told E!
 News, "If we are or if we aren't, that's, like, totally our thing."

+So, now they are and, as promised, she addressed it.
+While she understandably chose to keep mum about the proceedings out of deference to the challenging process and the surrogate involved, she was so bursting with excitement she couldn't even wait a full 24 hours to let her fans in on the new developments.

+"Gabrielle loves being mom to his kids and runs that house," a source reveals of the couples' continued journey to create a child together, "but she definitely wanted a baby."

-Until that does or doesn't happen, she has plenty to celebrate—including her enviable marriage.
-"As goals manifest, I've been able to look at my boards and say, ‘Damn, I put in a lot of work and deserve it,'" she explained to Redbook earlier this year.
+After all it's the one item on her yearly vision board that hasn't come to pass.
+(We're fairly confident the Flawless by Gabrielle Union creator will achieve her desired cosmetics line and trip to Machu Picchu.)
+"As goals manifest, I've been able to look at my boards and say, 'Damn, I put in a lot of work and deserve it,'" she explained to Redbook earlier this year of celebrating each success.
 "That's helped me to stop feeling suspicious of joy.
 To not sabotage something before I've had a chance to do it because I assume I'll be rejected."

-So far, she added, "the only things that have not come to pass," that landed a spot on her vision boards are a cosmetics line, a trip to Machu Picchu and a baby.
-"I've had the positive stick, but also a number of miscarriages, so maybe I just have to go more specific and show a woman with a human being traveling through her orifices," she said.
-"I'll put those things back on this year's board and see what happens."
+Because, frankly, there's a whole lot of joy in the star's life, starting with a husband who's still doling out surprises nearly a decade into their romance.
+In fact their married life is so "freakishly awesome," Union told E!
+News, "It's almost kind of embarrassing to talk about.
+We really enjoy each other."

 This content is available customized for our international audience.
 Would you like to view this in our US edition?